akeszei/em_toolkit/README.md

 In the above example, the command will write out a new file of the name: `micrographs_selected_micsRemoved.star`.

-Optionally, can target a different data table in the `.star` file using the `--table` flag, or change the output name of the file from the default one, e.g.:
+Optionally, can target a different data table in the `.star` file using the `--table` flag, or change the output name of the file to a specific one via the `--out` flag, e.g.:

 `remove_mics_from_star.py  image_list.txt  run_it020_data.star  --table data_particles --out edited_data_file.star`